vuejs/v2.vuejs.org/src/v2/guide/components-slots.md

 <submit-button></submit-button>
 ```

-will render the fallback content, "Submit":
+It will render the fallback content, "Submit":

 ```html
 <button type="submit">